aws-ia/standards-terraform/content/_index.en.md

 **TODO**: update kics or tfsec (need to determine which) to ignore overlapping tests

-Your best judgement should be used when ignoring linting & security findings.
-For precarious `ignore`s please provide an explanation in the PR and/or via comment in the codebase.
+Your best judgment should be used when ignoring linting & security findings.
+For precarious `ignore`s please provide an explanation in the PR and/or via comment in the code base.

 ## Semantic Versioning

-Official releases should be published using Github tags and releases based on [semantic versioning](https://semver.org/) guidelines.
+Official releases should be published using GitHub tags and releases based on [semantic versioning](https://semver.org/) guidelines.
 Once 1.0.0 has been published, you must consider module functionality lifecycle, breaking changes must be marked accordingly.

 Release titles should be `vX.X.X`, tags should be `X.X.X`